At a glance: inspection methods for plastics and polymers

 - Verification of contamination

-- Quantitative determination of known substances
+- Quantitative assessment of known substances

 Analysis systems:

-- Renishaw InVia Qontor RAMAN microscope with 3 lasers (457nm, 532nm und 785nm)
+- Renishaw InVia Qontor RAMAN microscope with 3 lasers (457 nm, 532 nm and 785 nm)

-- Bruker Lumos FT-IR microscope with ATR, transmission and reflection mode
+- Bruker Lumos FTIR microscope with ATR, transmission and reflection mode

-- Bruker Invenio S FT-IR spectroscope with ATR, transmission and reflection mode
+- Bruker Invenio S FTIR spectroscope with ATR, transmission and reflection mode

 Using GC-MS analysis, we analyse plastic samples for volatile organic compounds.
 For this purpose, we separate the mixture of substances into the individual substances chromatographically and then identify and quantify them using the mass spectrometer (MS).